-Ali Raza Khaki, M.D. is a hematology/oncology fellow at the University of Washington/Fred Hutchinson Cancer Research Center in Seattle, Washington.
+Ali Raza Khaki, M.D.is a hematologist/oncologist with board certification in oncology, hematology, and internal medicine.
+He is also a clinical assistant professor of oncology at Stanford University School of Medicine..
 Ali received his bachelors degree in Chemistry from Carleton College and studied medicine at the University of California, San Diego.
 He went on to complete internship and residency in internal medicine at University of California, San Francisco.

 As a fellow, Ali's clinical and research interests are in genitourinary cancers (cancer of the prostate, testes and bladder).
 He is working with Dr. Petros Grivas to study real-world utilization of novel therapies in patients with advanced bladder cancer.
 He is also working with Dr. Veena Shankaran to study health care utilization and cost near the end of life for patients with advanced cancer.